 A beacon of sustainability13 Apr 2022

-A beacon of sustainability Beth Rad did not set out to study sustainable living.
+Beth Rad did not set out to study sustainable living.
 Nor did she plan to live on a remote Tasmanian island for six months.
-But these opportunities found her, and she’s glad they did.Originally from Sydney, Beth and her…
+But these opportunities found her, and she’s glad they did.Originally from Sydney, Beth and her partner quit their jobs a…

 How you can have a green impact no matter what you study9 Nov 2020

-How you can have a green impact no matter what you study Chester James-Smith is a fifth-year medical student.
+Chester James-Smith is a fifth-year medical student.
 He’s also the winner of the Australasian Green Impact Student Awards for 2020.
-Chester was always interested in his personal…
+Chester was always interested in his personal environmental impact, but it was during his time…